gchq/gaffer-doc/getting-started/operation-examples.md

 #### Export to new graph based on config from graph library

 Similar to the previous example, this example will export all Edges with group 'edge' to another graph using a GraphLibrary.
-But in this example we show that you can export to a new graph with id newGraphId by chosing any combination of schema and store properties registered in the GraphLibrary.
+But in this example we show that you can export to a new graph with id newGraphId by choosing any combination of schema and store properties registered in the GraphLibrary.
 This is useful as a system administrator could register various different store properties, of different Accumulo/HBase clusters and a user could them just select which one to use by referring to the relevant store properties ID.

 As Java: